j0nix/j0nix-rest-api/README.md

 ## How does it work

-* Read the code.
-Its pretty good commented
+* Read comments in code...